xXJSONDeruloXx/ubi-cli-mvp/README.md

 After normal CLI app-directory initialization, the checker only inspects validated local state and does not contact Ubisoft or start Wine/Connect. `setupStatus: locally-ready` means the CLI session is structurally safe, the prefix/client provenance is configured, and expected opaque secure storage, user state, and ownership-cache evidence exist.
 It is **offline evidence**, not proof that Ubisoft has not expired or revoked the client session; only an actual official-client connection can establish current server validity.

+A controlled fresh-prefix trace confirmed that Connect creates `ConnectSecureStorage.dat`, `user.dat`, and `cache/ownership/*` below the Wine user's `AppData/Local/Ubisoft Game Launcher` directory.
+Secure storage contained a `RememberMeTicket` structural label, changed on a later authenticated launch, and remained bound to companion AppData plus the Wine `MachineGuid`; `settings.yaml` did not retain a username or password.
+The CLI session remains separate, and no supported ticket handoff into Connect has been identified.
+See [research](docs/research.md#fresh-client-remembered-auth-trace-2026-07-13).

 ### 1. Log in manually (alternative)

 ```bash